 Clicking on the subject of the message will actually load it from the quarantine and displayed so you can act on it right away:

 ExchangeDefender supports user defined whitelist, a list of email addresses to be treated as trusted senders whose emails should bypass some SPAM checks and get delivered to the Inbox.

 ExchangeDefender supports trusted senders as users (by email address) or by domain (entire web sites and organizations).
 Simply click on +Add New and provide the sender address you wish to exclude from some SPAM checks.

 ExchangeDefender whitelist / trusted sender database also contains addresses that we've confirmed to be legitimate, as well as trusted databases from your IT department and domain / organization administrators.

 ExchangeDefender supports user defined blacklist, a list of email addresses to be treated as junk mail senders whose emails should always be categorized as SureSPAM.
 We discourage our users from using blacklists unless you absolutely know the email address and the domain of the sender.
-Simply blacklisting email addresses, you find in your SPAM quarantine is not effective, most email addresses used by spammers are disposable and unlikely to send mail again.
+Simply blacklisting email addresses, you find in your SPAM quarantine is not effective, as most email addresses used by spammers are disposable and unlikely to send mail again.

 Using a blacklist in combination with Delete SureSPAM action will automatically delete messages from those senders before it is processed by ExchangeDefender.
 This configuration, while supported, eliminates our ability to do effective support troubleshooting for missing messages.

 ExchangeDefender Phishing Firewall (EPF) automatically secures inbound mail by rewriting HTML links so they are forced through our firewall when you click on them in Outlook, Gmail, or any web-enabled email application.

 To add a new web site to the Whitelist or Blacklist click on the + Add New button.

 Phishing Whitelist policies allow you to configure sites which should always bypass the ExchangeDefender Security Center (https://r.xdref.com).
 While this setting will not prevent URL rewriting, when you click on the link the system will recognize you, check your whitelist, and automatically send you to the web site.